The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: GRB 100724B

 In order to further study this feature, we then perform a time-resolved spectral analysis.
 The choice of the time intervals requires a trade-off.
 Choosing many time bins gives good time resolution but low sensitivity for detecting features, due to the decreased statistics in each spectrum.
 On the contrary, choosing few bins gives good sensitivity at the risk of smearing the time evolution of the parameters.
 In this paper we are mainly interested in the study of the cutoff, thus we choose to focus on LLE data, which cover the energy range where the cutoff is measured, and we decide our time bins based on the variability seen in the LLE light curve.
-In particular, we apply the Bayesian Blocks algorithm (BB) \citep{2013ApJ...764..167S}.
-BB is an objective way of dividing our data, by finding the most probable segmentation of the observation into time intervals during which the photon arrival rate has no statistically significant variations, i.e., it is perceptibly constant.
-Applying BB to LLE data we find the 9 intervals between 0 and $\sim 150\;$s shown in Figure~\ref{fig:bblc}.
+In particular, we apply the Bayesian Blocks algorithm \citep{2013ApJ...764..167S} that finds the most probable segmentation of the observation into time intervals during which the photon arrival rate has no statistically significant variations, i.e., it is perceptibly constant.
+We have used the implementation provided in the tool \texttt{gtburst} of the \Fermi Science Tools, using a probability of false positives of $p_{0}=0.01$.
+Applying it to LLE data we find the 9 intervals between 0 and $\sim 150\;$s shown in Figure~\ref{fig:bblc}.